harrymvr/cliquetree/CONTRIBUTING.rst

 Documentation improvements
 ==========================

-Absorbing Random-Walk Centrality could always use more documentation, whether as part of the official Absorbing Random-Walk Centrality docs, in docstrings, or even on the web in blog posts, articles, and such.
+CliqueTree could always use more documentation, whether as part of the official CliqueTree docs, in docstrings, or even on the web in blog posts, articles, and such.

 Feature requests and feedback
 =============================

-The best way to send feedback is to file an issue at https://github.com/harrymvr/absorbing-centrality/issues.
+The best way to send feedback is to file an issue at https://github.com/harrymvr/cliquetree/issues.

 If you are proposing a feature: